no1xsyzy/fyp/outline.md

 * Uses "reactive" principle
 * Helps to design a "reactive" system
-* Easy to develop
+* Easy to develop with
 * Runs fast
+* Helps to split programs into modules quickly
+* Supports on-the-fly Programming
+* Exposes all "traps"
 * Built-in logging/debugging
-* Exposes every programming traps
+* Easy to Reproduce Any Runtime Events

 # Literature Review